GenusReldia See All Search Site

 By the way, I have a video that shows and discusses the lights I use for my plants.

 Air movement isn’t necessarily required to grow this plant, but it does seem to grow well with a small amount of circulation, provided that the humidity levels are high.
 Air flow also helps dry off the foliage if it gathers standing water from misting.

 Reldia has an average level of nutrient demand as compared to most other small tropicals.
 It does well with a diluted liquid fertilizer or a small amount of granular fertilizer such as Osmocote Plus.
 See my plant fertilization video for more info, or pick up some of my recommended fertilizers on Amazon.

-Reldia, like most other gesneriads, grows easily from leaf cuttings.
+Reldia, like most other gesneriads, can be grown from leaf cuttings, although I’ve found leaf cutting propagation a bit challenging with this species.
 Simply pull or cut a leaf off the plant with as much petiole as possible, lay it down on a moist but well-drained substrate with the broken end covered, keep it humid, and wait.
 Occasionally some leaves will die off, so it’s helpful to start multiple leaf cuttings at the same time to ensure at least some take.
 See image gallery for a photo of a successful leaf cutting.
 I like to use deli containers for leaf cuttings, whether they be round with snap on lids, or the hinged clamshell style.
 Some of the ones I use are listed on my Amazon page containers list.

 - Kew Plants of the World search for "Reldia minutiflora"